matomo-org/developer-documentation/docs/getting-started-part-1.md

 ## About this guide

-You're a Piwik user and you need Piwik to do something it doesn't do.
-Or maybe you're a user of another web app and you want to integrate it with this amazing analytics software you've heard so much about (Piwik, naturally).
-Well, you've come to the right place!
+If you're a Piwik user and need Piwik to do something it doesn't do; or maybe you use another web app and want to integrate it with this amazing analytics software you've heard so much about (Piwik, naturally) — well, you've come to the right place!

 This guide will show you: